EarthenSky/geb-chip-8/devlog/devlog.md

 ### `keyboard_audio_test.chip8`

-// TODO: this next!
-Test audio

 I really wasn't confident with the behaviour of SDL's audio latency, and since I didn't want to go platform-specific in order to get some kind of realtime thread for buffering audio, I left it with the current implementation.

-// ?
-In the end, I had to increase the sample rate so that the error/latency wasn't off by so much!
+In the end, the latency was still really small, awesome!
+I didn't have to dig into SDL3 code or anything too.

 The first thing this program is testing is keyboard input.
 However I quickly ran into a new issue; screen flickering!
 Because Chip-8 programs do not have access to the frame timer, or a double buffer, they cannot ensure changes to the screen happen before the screen renders its contents.
 Thus, if you use the same approach as traditional games (clear the screen, re-render sprites at their new position), you get horrible flashing!